Rupal84/CurrencyConverter/README.md

    This application can perform direct, inverted and cross-over currency conversions where direct conversion is not possible.
 These types of conversions use `USD/EUR` as intermediate currencies.

-  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has `100%` unit test coverage.
+  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has nearly `100%` unit test coverage.

 ## External Libraries used